juji-io/docs/docs/reference.md

 [:2- pizza bacon sausage hamburger]
 ; match any one token except the two listed
 [:0 pizza hamburger]
-; match all three tokens in any order
-[:a pizza I love]
 ```

 The case indicator keyword has to be the first element of the vector.
 The orders among the rest of the elements are ignored, since they are alternatives.